-I recently bought some tapioca flour, also known as tapioca starch, to use in the Jeni’s ice cream base I’ve been experimenting with.
-I don’t think my ice cream making adventures will keep up with the amount of tapioca, so I baked a batch of Tapioca Flour Brownies just to see how tapioca flour would work in brownies.
+I recently bought some tapioca flour, also known as tapioca starch, to use in the Jeni's ice cream base I've been experimenting with.
+I don't think my ice cream making adventures will keep up with the amount of tapioca I have, so I baked a batch of Tapioca Flour Brownies just to see how the starchy root would work in brownies.
 Success!
 And as a bonus, they are gluten-free!

 Tapioca Flour Brownies Made With Chocolate Chips

 This recipe is a spin-off of another gluten-free brownie recipe called Gluten-Free Coconut Sugar Brownies, but Tapioca Flour Brownies are not quite the same.
 As mentioned, tapioca flour stands in for the gluten-free blend, and instead of coconut sugar, I used a mixture of granulated and brown.
 Also, seeing as how May 15 is (was!)
 National Chocolate Chip Day, I used a cup of Costco's Kirkland brand chocolate chips.
 The Kirkland chips are a little sweeter than my favorite Ghirardelli Bittersweet chips.
 They have a good flavor and melt well.
 Plus they are a bargain if you tend to use a lot of chocolate chips.

 Taste and Texture

 The brownies are dense and fudgy, but not overly so.
 They are chewy and maybe a tiny, tiny, bit grittier than AP flour brownies, but still very good.
 I've seen similar recipes for a Paleo version, so if you are into that you can easily convert to coconut sugar, coconut oil or ghee.

 - 1 cup dark or semisweet chocolate chips (170 grams)

 - ¼ cup unsweetened cocoa powder, natural or Dutch okay (20 grams)